San Jose gunman was to attend disciplinary hearing over 'racist' remarks on day of shooting: report

 Customs and Border Protection officials reportedly found a black memo book "filled with lots of notes about how he hates the VTA."
 His baggage and electronic media were also inspected, the DHS memo said.

-Cassidy also allegedly bragged about having guns and explosives, KNTV-TV of San Jose reported, but it was unclear if that information was meant to be part of what Wednesday’s hearing, which was to precede any potential disciple or termination.
+Cassidy allegedly bragged about having guns and explosives, KNTV-TV of San Jose reported, but it was unclear if that information was meant to be part of Wednesday’s Skelly hearing, which was to precede any potential disciple or termination.

 CLICK HERE TO GET THE FOX NEWS APP